-Montenegro: WWF Adria report – SHPPs are not sustainable without state subsidies27.
-April 2020. / SEE Energy News
+Montenegro: WWF Adria report – SHPPs are not sustainable without state subsidies, SEE Energy News

 The sustainability of small hydropower plants(SHPP) falls to an unacceptably low level when projections are cleared of state subsidies, namely when balances are simulated so that they are based on market prices, according to a report of WWF Adria.